SimpleIAM/OpenIdAuthority/README.md

 *   Single sign on (SSO) for all of your systems
 *   Simple registration and sign in (users don't even need a password!)
 *   Advanced threat protection
-*   Simple GDPR compliance (coming soon)
-*   Simple security upgrades (coming soon)
 *   Easy to configure
 *   Open source and extendable
 *   Free for commercial use—no monthly fees!

-While OpenID Authority is still in beta, it is rapidly becoming the ideal identity management solution for your small or medium sized business.
-You should try creating an account at our [prerelease demo](https://id.demos.simpleiam.com/) to see just how easy it is to use.

 Handcrafted by [Ryan Foster](https://openidauthority.com/portfolio/).
 Build with ASP.NET Core and leveraging IdentityServer4, a certified OpenID Connect provider library.